Knowledge Bridging for Empathetic Dialogue Generation

-\textbf{Automatic Evaluation Results} \quad In Table~\ref{tab:auto_result}, we observe that our model MK-EDG outperforms state-of-the-art baseline MoEL by a large margin in terms of all automatic metrics.
-The noticeable improvement indicates the effectiveness of our knowledge-enhanced framework in empathetic expression and response diversity.
-EmpPrepend-1 and MoEL have similar performance, as both of them only use the historical utterances to infer emotional states and generate responses.
+In Table~\ref{tab:auto_result}, we observe that our model KEMP outperforms strong baselines MIME and EmpDG by a large margin in terms of all automatic metrics.
+The noticeable improvement indicates the effectiveness of our knowledge-enhanced model in empathetic expression and response diversity.
+EmpPrepend-1 and MoEL have similar performance, as both of them only use the dialogue history to infer emotional states and generate responses.
 Without emotion modelling, Transformer only generates fluent responses based on semantic mapping, but fail to express diverse responses.

 We also perform an ablation study for better understanding the contributions of the main parts of our model.
-As shown in Table~\ref{tab:abla_tests}, after we remove the multi-type knowledge-aware~(w/o MKCE model), both the emotion accuracy and perplexity performance become obviously worse, indicating that injecting external knowledge is consistently critical for emotion understanding and model generation quality.
-We also investigate the effect of removing emotional cross-attention mechanism~(i.e., w/o E-CatM model).
-We notice that the scores decrease dramatically on all metrics, which demonstrates the effectiveness of the Emotion-Focused Attention Mechanism in modelling emotional dependencies.
+As shown in Table~\ref{tab:abla_tests}, after we replace emotional context encoder with vanilla transformer encoder~(w/o ECE model), both the emotion accuracy and distinct performance become obviously worse, indicating that injecting external knowledge is consistently critical for emotion understanding and response generation.
+We also investigate the effect of replacing emotion-dependency decoder with vanilla transformer decoder~(i.e., w/o EDD model).
+We notice that the scores decrease dramatically on most metrics, which demonstrates the effectiveness of modelling emotional dependencies.